nicklalone/CIS---102---Getting-Started-with-Video-Game-Development/assignments/01 - Week 1 - Welcome! Variables and What's What.md

  ![Example](/pics/hw1/loadclip.gif)

 2. Create a GIF of you pasting code from a PICO-8 game into the programming interface and running it.
-    1. Note that this will require you to find a game that runs without using graphics.
+    1. Note that this will require you to find a game that runs without using sprites (This means it does not have anything in the sprite screen but what is there by default.
+See below.).

  ![Example](/pics/hw1/ctrlv.gif)